inclavare-containers/inclavare-containers/docs/design/terminology.md

 init-runelet is created by `rune create`, and runelet process on behalf of enclave application is created by `rune exec`.

 # Enclave Runtime PAL API

-This API defines the function calls beutween Enclave Runtime PAL and init-runelet.
+This API defines the function calls between Enclave Runtime PAL and init-runelet.

 # Enclave Runtime PAL
 The implementer of Enclave Runtime PAL API, on behalf of Enclave Runtime.